mikgeo2012/Sheets-API/README.md

 # Sheets-API

+## Goal

-API to edit google sheets
+Create API to edit a google sheet